cauld/lissa/README.md

 1. Place Lissa somewhere under DOCUMENT_ROOT
 2. Alter includes/lissa/config.inc.php as needed
 3. Set the proper $min_cachePath in includes/minify/min/config.php (and perhaps $min_documentRoot if things don't work as is)
+4. Drop YUI releases into the includes/js/yui/lib as needed.
+YUI 2.8.0r4 is supplied by default.

 ## HOW DOES IT WORK ##